NexGen Energy Ltd. research snapshot

 NXE AI Stock Forecast Scenarios

-The NXE AI stock forecast is scenario-based because the company is pre-revenue and its future value depends on Rook I project execution, uranium prices, financing terms, and regulatory outcomes.
-Using the July 12, 2026 $9.67 reference price, the three-year outlook depends on whether construction begins on schedule, how much equity dilution occurs, and where uranium prices trade.
+The NXE AI stock forecast is scenario-based because the company is pre-revenue and its future value depends on Rook I construction execution, uranium prices, financing, and offtake outcomes.
+Using the August 3, 2026 $9.14 reference price, the three-year outlook depends on whether the 48-month build stays on schedule and budget, how much equity dilution occurs, and where uranium prices trade.
 These are not predictions.
 They show how sensitive NXE is to project milestones and commodity price realizations.

 Bullish case